 9. When you are making more number of mistakes:

 When you are out of time, the quality of work and decisions related to work will suffer.
-It is because you are not able to completely focus on things and hence tend to make mistake that can even cost your business.
+It is because you are not able to completely focus on things and hence tend to make a mistake that can even cost your business.
 To avoid happening of any such situation and to be sure that your business repo does not suffers, you must hire a manager who can look after things and allow you with more time to focus on essential aspects of your business.

 10. When you are confident that someone can do it better:

 Probably, you can do a lot of tasks and can perform them relatively well.
 When things, however, are getting messed up then you need to figure out the best and what someone else could do better.
 As the head of the company, you must be serving well in managing, leading, matching the big – picture, targeting new clients and more.
-You may therefore bring on someone who can maintain not just your office decorum but can enhance your business’s day to day operations and other small details related to office employees.
+You may, therefore, bring on someone who can maintain not just your office decorum but can enhance your business’s day to day operations and other small details related to office employees.

 11. When you are repeating tasks:

-Another important sign you need to hire a manager or an external help is when you are repeating tasks.
+Another important sign you need to hire a manager or external help is when you are repeating tasks.
 As the founder of your organization, you must do different things each day, from bringing new partnerships to pitching new clients to securing investments.
-If you are fixed to daily same routine like updating quick books, client management, social media posting or more, then you need to hire someone else who can move those tasks off your table.
+If you are fixed to a daily same routine like updating quick books, client management, social media posting or more, then you need to hire someone else who can move those tasks off your table.

 12. When you are not able to follow the essentials:

-If you experience a point in your professional life that your business is managing you and it is not the other way round then you need to hire an external help from someone you could delegate the responsibility.
-The decision can be tough, but as a founder you must understand that less vital functions needs only your supervision and not your precious time.
+If you experience a point in your professional life that your business is managing you and it is not the other way round then you need to hire external help from someone you could delegate the responsibility.
+The decision can be tough, but as a founder, you must understand that less vital functions need only your supervision and not your precious time.
 As a head, you must have enough free time to focus on the essentials and fundamentals of the company in order to obtain adequate results.